Feecuin/AWM-Fuse/README.md

 <h2 id='Gallery'> Gallery</h2>

 ![Gallery](./figs/Rain.jpg)
 Fig1.
 Comparison of image fusion results of different methods in ideal and rain scenes.
-The ”Difference” represents the difference map between AWM-Fuse (GT) and AWM-Fuse (Rain).
+The ”Difference” represents the difference map between XXX-Fuse (GT) and XXX-Fuse (Rain).

 ![Gallery](./figs/Haze.jpg)
 Fig2.
-Comparison of image fusion results of different methods in ideal and haze scenes.The ”Difference” represents the difference map between AWM-Fuse (GT) and AWM-Fuse (Haze).
+Comparison of image fusion results of different methods in ideal and haze scenes.The ”Difference” represents the difference map between XXX-Fuse (GT) and XXX-Fuse (Haze).

 ![Gallery](./figs/Snow.jpg)
 Fig3.
 Comparison of image fusion results of different methods in ideal and snow scenes.
-The ”Difference” represents the difference map between AWM-Fuse (GT) and AWM-Fuse (Snow).
+The ”Difference” represents the difference map between XXX-Fuse (GT) and XXX-Fuse (Snow).